Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 Storytelling walks with Yvon Dagorn

 Do you love Breton stories and legends?
 Let Yvon Dagorn, storyteller since 1992, take you on a journey of discovery.
 He’ll take you on an evening tour of the town of Tréguier through stories handed down by his ancestors and collected from local personalities.
-Mixed with Breton words and expressions (always translated), his stories will frighten you, make you laugh… and sometimes even move you, depending on the mood of the moment… Enjoy your stroll!
+Mixed with Breton words and expressions (always translated), his stories will frighten you, make you laugh… and sometimes even move you, depending on the mood of the moment… Enjoy the walk!